 Six and a half years at Trailfinders with the last two years in the bespoke touring department.

-I have over 8 years experience and knowledge of Business Class product, so I can advise you on which airlines fit your perfect route and the services they can provide.
+I have over eight years of experience and knowledge of Business Class product, so I can advise you on which airlines fit your perfect route and the services they can provide.
 Whether it’s the all-important seat, flight time or special assistance you require, I will be able to find the perfect ticket to match your requirements.
 I also have extensive experience putting together bespoke touring itineraries, which means I can tailor your private touring itinerary in most countries.
 If you have always wanted to get to the heart of a particular country or continent but want to travel in comfort or treat yourself to a luxury beach stop, I can help turn this trip into reality.

 Graham has visited:

-Singing in my local community choir, a nice way to relax!
+Singing in my local community choir, a nice way to relax.

 I can instantly recognise airport city codes on car registration plates.

 Fiji.
-I had expected to stay only a few days as a stopover between flights, but as soon as I arrived I knew I wanted to explore the main island, and relax for a long time afterwards!
+I had expected to stay only a few days as a stopover between flights, but as soon as I arrived I knew I wanted to explore the main island, and relax for a long time afterwards.

-Thin trousers (they dry out quickly), A light waterproof jacket, Small over-the-shoulder bag for daytime exploring, cheap sunglasses and travel insurance booklet.
+Thin trousers (they dry out quickly), a light waterproof jacket, small over-the-shoulder bag for daytime exploring, cheap sunglasses and travel insurance booklet.

-For me it has to be the Caesars Palace in Las Vegas.
+For me it has to be Caesars Palace in Las Vegas.
 I loved the sheer tacky opulence of it all, and we were quickly upgraded on arrival to a Bellagio fountains view room, which was a real highlight.